Sleepaway Camp III: Teenage Wasteland: Home media

 Sleepaway Camp III was released on VHS in the United States by Nelson Entertainment on December 15, 1989.

 The film has been released twice on DVD in the United States by Anchor Bay Entertainment, first in 2002 with a single DVD edition, as well as in the Sleepaway Camp Survival Kit.
 Both these releases are currently out of print.

 Anchor Bay Entertainment also released the title on DVD in the United Kingdom on 31 May 2004.

 Scream Factory, under license from MGM, released the film for the first time on Blu-ray, on June 9, 2015, along with Sleepaway Camp II: Unhappy Campers.

 Reception

-AllMovie gave it a negative review, writing Sleepaway Camp III: Teenage Wasteland is cheaper, dumber, and more profoundly pointless, light years away from the imagination of the first film and an insult to Sleepaway Camp fans".
-As of February 2019, the review aggregator website Rotten Tomatoes gives the film a 13% approval rating based on 8 reviews, with an average rating of 3.6/10.
+AllMovie gave the film a negative review, writing that Sleepaway Camp III: Teenage Wasteland is "cheaper, dumber, and more profoundly pointless, light years away from the imagination of the first film and an insult to Sleepaway Camp fans".

 The DVD review by William Harrison states that "Sleepaway Camp III: Teenage Wasteland runs on fumes despite some fun kills and another committed performance from Pamela Springsteen as murderous, transgender Angela Baker".

 Bryan Kluger of High-Def Digest, reviewed the Blu-ray version of the film.
 His final thoughts about the film was that "Sleepaway Camp III: Teenage Wasteland is quite the entertaining film", adding that, according to him, "it's funnier than the other films in the franchise, and, of course, bloodier".